Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Numerical Results

 for the initial number of realizations $\bm{N}^{ini}$ (see Fig. \ref{kappa-test2-1e4-loqd}).
-Kurtosis demonstrates the convergence of the variance by giving an order of the number of samples needed for convergence, i.e. $N_\ell = \mathcal{O}(\kappa_{\ell})$.
+Kurtosis demonstrates the convergence of the variance by giving an order of the number of samples needed for convergence, i.e., $N_\ell = \mathcal{O}(\kappa_{\ell})$.
 The results we obtained demonstrate that we have run a sufficient number of simulations to estimate the variance of our functional.
-To ensures the validity of the telescoping summation, we perform consistency check by computing \citep{giles-AN-2015}
+To ensure the validity of the telescoping summation, we perform a consistency check by computing \citep{giles-AN-2015}

-It is shown in Fig \ref{eta-test2-1e4-loqd}. $\eta$ should be less than $1$ otherwise estimates of functional $\Delta F_\ell$ are not being calculated correctly.
-In our case, we demonstrate the validity of our implementation by showing $\eta < 1.0$ for all levels.
+It is shown in Fig \ref{eta-test2-1e4-loqd}. $\eta_{\ell}$ should be less than $1$ otherwise estimates of functional $\Delta F_\ell$ are not being calculated correctly.
+In our case, we demonstrate the validity of our implementation by showing $\eta_{\ell} < 1.0$ for all levels.
 Figures \ref{fig:mlmc_results_0.9} and \ref{fig:mlmc_results_0.9_sm} shows results for one-region Test 1 with $K_{\ell}=10^4$ and $\varepsilon = 1 \times 10^{-3}$.
-The behavior in this test is mostly the same as the previous case, except more samples were requested on the coarsest level.
+The behavior in this test is largely the same as in the previous case, except that more samples were requested at the coarsest level.

-The next problem is solving Test 2 to calculate the functional $F~=~\mathcal{F}_{\tau_{8,0}}$ (Eq. \eqref{F-tau-i-0}) which is the integral of the scalar flux over the cell $\tau_{8,0}=[0.4375, 0.5]$ on the coarsest grid $G_0$.
-This cell is adjacent to the center of the domain and lies at the interface between two regions.
+The next problem we solve is Test 2 to calculate the functional $F~=~\mathcal{F}_{\tau_{8,0}}$ (Eq. \eqref{F-tau-i-0}), which is the integral of the scalar flux over the cell $\tau_{8,0}=[0.4375, 0.5]$ on the coarsest grid $G_0$.
+This cell is adjacent to the domain center and lies at the interface between two regions.
 The results are listed in Tables \ref{tab:mlmc_1e4_cell_8} and \ref{tab:mlmc_1e4_cell_8_losm}.
 For this study, we decreased $\varepsilon$ since the functional $F~=~\mathcal{F}_{\tau_{8,0}}$ has a smaller value.
-The obtained results are similar to those for the functional $\mathcal{F}_D$.
+The results obtained are similar to those for the functional $\mathcal{F}_D$.